-On January 6, 2016, the Company entered into the Support Agreement, and entered into the Working Capital Loan, representing the first tranche of funds under the Support Agreement, whereby the Company will be able to draw down on the facility based on production and the granting security over certain assets of the Company.
+On December 31, 2015, Almonty reached an agreement with respect to an expansion of its existing guaranteed loan agreement by up to US\$14,000 (the "Support Agreement").
+The Company entered into a long-term US\$7,000 working capital loan agreement (the "Working Capital Loan") with UniCredit Bank AG ("UniCredit"), representing the first tranche of funds under the Support Agreement whereby Almonty will be able to draw down on the facility based on production and granting security over certain assets of the Company.
 The second tranche is expected to be available in March 2016 on similar terms.
-Principal and interest under the Working Capital Loan is due under a revolving facility based on production and APT pricing levels, and payments will only begin when the price of APT exceeds US\$254 MTU, with accelerating payments when the price of APT exceeds \$320 MTU.
-The loan carries an interest rate of LIBOR plus 1.5%.
+Principal and interest under the Working Capital Loan is due to UniCredit under a revolving facility based on production and APT pricing levels.
+Repayment of the Working Capital Loan will only begin when the price of APT exceeds US\$254 MTU and accelerating in repayment at \$320 MTU.
+The Working Capital Loan carries an interest rate of LIBOR plus 1.5%.
+On January 6, 2016 Almonty made the first draw down under the Working Capital Loan in the amount of US\$1,658.
+On February 16th, 2016 Almonty made the second draw down under the Working Capital Loan in the amount of US\$1,041, on April 22, 2016 Almonty made the fourth draw down under the Working Capital Loan in the amount of US\$1,011 and, on May 9, 2016 Almonty made the fifth draw down under the Working Capital Loan in the amount of US\$1,011 Loan in the amount of US\$1